rekendahl/dotfiles/README.md

 ## Gnome Terminal Solarized [Linux Only]

 This is not how I did it last time but it seems to work in a Gnome Terminal run the following commands.
-It will create a new Profile called Solarized (and set it as the new default).
+It will create a new profile called Solarized (and set it as the new default).

 ```shell